Erfaniaa/testsaz/README.md

 # Testsaz

-Testsaz (تست‌ساز) is a fast, minimal test-case generator system for ICPC-style and IOI-style problems.
+Testsaz ("تست‌ساز" in Persian) is a fast, minimal test-case generator system for ICPC-style and IOI-style problems.

 It can be helpful when you're preparing some problems for algorithmic contest and Algorithm Design and Data Structures courses.